San Benito DWI Attorney

-Our attorney is a former Cameron County prosecutor familiar with how the local criminal justice system works especially in regard to DWI and DWI-related crimes.
+Our experienced criminal defense attorney is a former Cameron County prosecutor familiar with how the local criminal justice system works especially in regard to DWI and DWI-related crimes.
 Our firm is dedicated to providing you with the best possible defense tailored to the specifics of your situation.

 We have the experience and knowledge needed to handle all of the many factors that may have led to your arrest and can use that experience in building your defense.
 At Gustavo D. Elizondo, III Attorney at Law, we understand the stakes for those facing DWI charges in San Benito and throughout the greater Brownsville area.

 Under Texas law, DWI (driving while intoxicated) occurs if: